hschne/resume/markdown/resume.md

 Technologies
 :   **Backend:** Several years of exerience with **Ruby on Rails** backends and relational databases, in particular **MySQL**.
 Significant experience maintaining both REST and GraphQL APIs.
 Significant experience optimizing application performance using Opentelemetry.
 Experience in messaging infrastructure such as ActiveMQ, Google Cloud PubSub.

 :   **Infrastructure**: Good knowledge of **Docker and Kubernetes**.
 Solid knowledge of creating and maintaining Helm charts for internal infrastructure.
-Excellent knowledge of maintaining and optimizing build pipelines ()
+Excellent knowledge of maintaining and optimizing build pipelines.

 :   **Frontend:** Good knowledge Javascript and Javascript frameworks such as **React** and Stimulus.js.
 Significant experience in working with GraphQL.
 Passable skills in CSS.